kkillion43/Data-Mining---SVM-LR-Classification/README.md

-# Data-Mining- Classification and LR
+# Data Mining - Classification and LR
 Classification and Logistic Regression Modeling